 For the purposes of this question, secure accommodation is defined as having a reasonably fixed, regular and adequate place to stay.
 It includes rented or owner-occupied accommodation which may be a house, flat or caravan.
-Secure accommodation is not necessarily about living in the one place (e.g. a job seeker may have moved twice in the last 12 months from one form of secure accommodation to another form of secure accommodation).
+Secure accommodation is not necessarily about living in the one place (e.g. a job seeker may have moved twice in the last 12 months from one form of secure accommodation).